 A Norwegian told us Lofoten’s villages are what people consider to be “true Norway” (rather than cities like Bergen and Oslo).
 In the past, fish would have been one of the main reasons people lived there and this quickly becomes apparent — fishing huts, processing yards, fishing boats and stockfish frames were pepperd between houses, shops, cafes and restaurants.

-These dried cod heads were for sale at around £25 each (300 NOK).
-I’m still fascinated by cod heads — they don’t look at all pleasant so I’m not really sure why!
+These dried catfish heads were for sale at around £25 each (300 NOK).
+I’m still fascinated by the heads — they don’t look at all pleasant so I’m not really sure why!
 I’m always curious about gory things.

 Cod hung from porches and eaves on many buildings.
 I like the idea of having your own personal supply of air dried cod and if we lived in Lofoten, I would definitely string some up on the house.
 Suprisingly, the seagulls showed zero interest in it.